 I’m a massive advocate for high protein, low sugar recipes which are full of wholesome ingredients and, if they’re fairly calorie-dense but full of wholefoods, I’m fine with it.

 So I decided to give it a bit of a whizz myself to see what could be substituted.
-After all, a classic flapjack recipe is just oats, golden syrup, butter and brown sugar.
-The oats are the main bit and are of course the only healthy bit, so they can stay.
-The rest of the ingredients did, however, need a few tweaks.
+Oats are the main ingredient and are of course the only healthy bit, so they can stay.
+The rest of the ingredients did, however, did need a few tweaks.

 The butter I thought could be replaced by coconut oil.
 It has pretty much the same texture in a bake, with the only downside being the lack of creaminess.